lskatz/SneakerNet/README.md

 #### emails

-List any emails here, one per line.
+List any emails here, comma-separated.
 These emails will be sent reports by default for each SneakerNet run.

-#### genomeSizes
+#### taxonProperties

-This is a tab-delimited file with the following fields: Perl-style regular expression, genome size in bp, taxon.
+Each taxon that you might have sequences for is defined here.
+If not defined here, nothing bad will happen though.
+For each taxon, you can show the minimum quality and coverage thresholds;
-If you want the read metrics script to be able to understand what taxon each file represents by its name alone, list it here.
-Otherwise, leave this file blank.
+the genome size in bp; the regular expression to match filename to taxon; and the destination folder on the remote computer.

 #### settings